Best Places to Visit in North Carolina

 - Climb to Chimney Rock: Ascend 499 steps or take the elevator to the top for breathtaking vistas.

-- Hickory Nut Falls Trail: A scenic hike leading to a 404-foot waterfall featured in
+- Hickory Nut Falls Trail: A scenic hike leading to a 404-foot waterfall featured in The Last of the Mohicans.

 - Rock Climbing: Try guided rock climbing on the park’s rugged cliffs.